-The proposed program draws upon the resources of the two curricula with a view to developing professionals capable of dealing with both the legal and planning aspects of urban and regional policy problems.
-The dual degree program is designed to prepare for a variety of professional roles in which knowledge of planning methodology and process, coupled with the analytic skills and professional expertise of lawyers, are essential.
+The JD/M.Sc. in Community and Regional Planning dual degree program is designed to prepare students for a variety of professional roles in which knowledge of planning methodology and process, coupled with the analytic skills and professional expertise of lawyers, are essential.
 These may include private practitioners in law and planning; administrators and staff of public agencies and consulting firms in the fields of planning, housing, environmental protection; research analysts; staff members of governmental commissions and agencies; and executive assistants to elected and appointed officials.

-A student admitted to the dual degree program must begin in the Fall Semester and complete the normal first-year course work at the School of Law during the first year of the program.
+A student admitted to the dual degree program must begin in the Fall Semester at the Law School and complete the first-year course work during the first year of dual enrollment.
 This must be done before taking any courses relating to the dual degree program.
 Both degrees are awarded simultaneously upon completion of all requirements of the dual degree program.
 Therefore, students should arrange their course schedules so that both degree requirements are completed in the same semester.

 A minimum of 116 credit hours must be completed to receive both degrees; 86 credit hours for the JD and at least 30 credit hours completed in Planning.
 Six of the 86 credit hours for the law degree shall be comprised of community and regional planning courses (beyond the basic 30 Planning credit hours).